AI-Student-Society/julia-course-2020/README.md

 [Luca Manzoni](https://scholar.google.com/citations?user=ufJKQegAAAAJ&hl=en) is a researcher @ Dept. of Mathematics and Geosciences, University of Trieste, Italy.

-His reaserch focuses on evolutionary methods and he regularly uses Julia for his works.
+His research focuses on evolutionary methods and he regularly uses Julia for his works.

 ## The course